Winter White Chocolate Delight

 Real white chocolate, like chocolate by Agostoni, is made with just cocoa butter, sugar and milk (vanilla is optional).
 More cocoa butter means a higher fat content, resulting in a smooth “melt in your mouth” quality that you don’t get with a compound coating.
 You can tell by the color.
 Real white chocolate is not white, but yellow, from the cocoa butter used to make it.

 Agostoni white chocolate is decadent and reminiscent of a high quality vanilla ice cream.
 A trained palate may pick up notes of egg custard, cooked milk, real vanilla and sometimes a hint of brown spice, adding a depth of flavor unparalleled in the industry (though no spice has been added).

 The secret is starting with the right cocoa beans.
 High quality, fully fermented beans have a low free fatty acid content and produce higher quality cocoa butter.
 Lower acid content leads to a better flavor and increased workability in the finished product.
 While the industry standard is no more than 1.75% free fatty acids, the makers of Agostoni chocolate set the limit even lower at 1%.

 A high quality white chocolate does not overpower the flavor profile of products like fine dark chocolate.
 Rather than dominating the confection, dessert or beverage, it blends nicely and enhances the product’s overall impact.
 White chocolate pairs especially well with caramel, peppermint, fruit and nuts.
-One classic combination – and a favorite here at Global Organics – is a white chocolate bark with pistachios and cranberries.
+One classic combination – and a favorite here at Global Organics – is a white chocolate bark with roasted pistachios and cranberries.